He Is Risen!

 When Isaiah pronounced this prophecy the nation of Judah remained in the land.
 The northern kingdom of Israel had been sent into exile by the Assyrians.
 Jude had withstood the Assyrian onslaught due to God's supernatural intervention.
 The captivity and exile of Judah by the Babylonian kingdom was still in the future and this prophecy as an eye on that event.
 Nonetheless, faithful Israel was in fact captive and languishing in exile even when this prophecy was first delivered.
 Faithful Israel was the kernel of truth to the husk of apostasy.
 Therefore this prophecy offered comfort for the future and for the present situation of faithful Israel.

 All of humanity is captive to sin and in exile from the creator.
 Mankind had been created for relationship with Almighty God but because of sin they had been cast out of the garden, out of the land and excluded from the holy of holies.
-And to be in exile in Clyde is that there is a proper place of residence which one is no longer a loud to live.

 In order to end the exile of mankind God had chosen a people for himself out of humanity to make them his own special covenant community.
 They would have fellowship with him and evangelize the nations to bring them into fellowship with the Creator as well.
 Yet even in that visible Church there were many who turned their back on God.
 They remained the in their sin and alienation from the heavenly Father.
 To a large degree they became part of the problem rather than part of the solution.
 Therefore, faithful Israel found itself in bondage and in exile as part of the "visible church" awaiting the release that would come through the Messiah.